What Does a Yellow Traffic Light Mean?

 Blocking the Box

-In some areas like Brooklyn, Bronx, Queens, Manhattan, and Staten Island in New York City, you can be given a ticket for “blocking the box” if you get stuck in the intersection when the traffic light turns red because the traffic in front of you has not moved.
+In New York City, including the counties of Brooklyn, Bronx, Queens, Manhattan, and Staten Island, you can be given a ticket for “Blocking the Box” if you get stuck in the intersection when the traffic light turns red because the traffic in front of you has not moved.

-This summons should not be confused with the traffic light because it only has to do with the fact that there was no room to move out of the intersection and you were blocking traffic.
+A summons for Blocking the Box should not be confused with a red light ticket because it only has to do with the fact that there was no room to move out of the intersection and you were blocking traffic.

 Car Accidents Involving A Yellow Traffic Light